This post is part of a series.

 Then, we propagate these values up to parent nodes.
 But we can only compute the minimax value of a node once we’ve assigned minimax values to all its children.

 Here, there are $3$ parents who do not have minimax values but whose children all do.
 The edges between these parents and their children all correspond to moves by X, which is us, and we want to maximize the minimax value.
-So, to each of these parents, we assign the maximum child value.
+So, to each of these parents, we assign the maximum value of its children.
 (In this case, each of these parents has only one child, so the maximum value happens to be the only value.)

 Now, we repeat the process.
 Now, there are $2$ parents who do not have minimax values but whose children all do.
 The edges between these parents and their children all correspond to moves by O, which is our opponent, and our opponent wants to minimize the minimax value.
-So, to each of these parents, we assign the minimum child value.
+So, to each of these parents, we assign the minimum value of its children.

 Again, we repeat the process.
 There is a single parent (the top node) who does not have a minimax value but whose children all do.
 The edges between these parents and their children all correspond to moves by X, which is us, and we want to maximize the minimax value.
-So we assign the maximum child value.
+So we assign it the maximum value of its children.